As Cotton Prices Increase… The Clothing Industry Faces A Dilemma

 That tactic could lead to intense resistance from retail customers like department stores.
 And if so, jeans brand companies could find themselves in a catch-22.
 Do they risk lowered orders from their biggest buyers or absorb the price increases themselves?

-So while investors take stock of cotton, they can rest easy on blue jeans.
-Track the opportunities through the iPath Dow Jones-UBS Cotton Subindex Total Return ETN (NYSE: BAL).
+So while investors take stock of cotton, they can rest easy on blue jeans***.
+Track this through the iPath Dow Jones-UBS Cotton Subindex Total Return ETN (NYSE: BAL).

 Disclaimer: The views and opinions expressed in this article are those of the author and do not necessarily reflect the official position of professional analysts* ** ***.